Truman Medical Centers Murder Mystery Team Combo in Kansas City

 “This was a lot of fun!
 Everyone had a really good time.” —Brenda Brewer, Truman Medical Centers WIC Program

 The combination of a session like Creating a Team Culture that focuses more directly on communication practices coupled with a program designed as more of a game can be a great recipe for any group.
-If you’re looking for opportunities to engage your group in great discussions as well as have some fun together, consider including Creating a Team Culture and any one of our other team building activities in your next conference.
+If you’re looking for opportunities to engage your group in great discussions as well as have some fun together, consider including Creating a Team Culture and any one of our other team building activities in Kansas City or at your next conference in another city.